 OneChild Global Health Q & A:

-How is OneChild responding to the COVID-19 pandemic?
+How is OneChild responding to the international COVID-19 pandemic?

 Since the beginning of the COVID-19 pandemic, OneChild’s leaders have created an emergency response team to monitor conditions in the countries where we work and to support the Child Champions serving the children there.
 The team is closely communicating with our Country Directors who in turn are working with those at Hope Centers who are helping children and families.